SimonHansul/EcotoxSystems.jl/README.md

 The following code executes the *default* model and parameters. <br>
 This is a Dynamic Energy Budget Toxicokinetic-Toxicodynamic (DEB-TKTD) model based on the DEBkiss model developed by Tjalling Jager. <br>
-Inspect `derivatives.jl` to see how this default model is defined.
+Inspect `default_derivatives.jl` to see how this default model is defined.

 ```Julia
 from EcotoxSystems import params, ODE_simulator